YNAB vs Mint: How to Choose the Best Budgeting App for Your Needs

 Although these apps are similar, there are clear differences.

-YNAB has a mission that is woven into everything they do.
-They want their customers to get one month ahead when it comes to their budgets.
-They want their customers to set goals, stay organized, and as they say, roll with the punches when things go wrong.
+YNAB has a mission that is woven into everything it does.
+The company wants its customers to get one month ahead when it comes to their budgets.
+It wants its customers to set goals, stay organized, and as they say, roll with the punches when things go wrong.
 YNAB focuses on education, encouragement, and has lots of features that can help you reach your biggest financial goals as long as you stay committed to figuring out the platform.

 Both of these budgeting apps can help you reach your financial goals, but which one you choose depends on your needs and your preferences.